huilinghe19/bluesky/README.md

 https://anaconda.org/conda-forge/xraylib

-If this error occurs: """Error: qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.""", use the following command:
+If the error occurs:

+    Error: qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.

+ use the following command:

     sudo ln -s /usr/lib/x86_64-linux-gnu/libxcb-util.so.0  /usr/lib/x86_64-linux-gnu/libxcb-util.so.1

-## Tips and suggestions from Willam:
+## Advices from Willam:
 """
 1. Install a mongoDB on your machine